 Your username is a login name based on your real name, it is not your Student ID (PID) or your MyApplication ID.
 For example if your name was John Smith, your username might be something like "jsmith" or "jrs011".
 If you don't know your username you can find it using the Account Lookup tool.
 The lookup tool will also identify your ACMS email server (the name of the computer your email is stored on), which you will need to know in order to read your mail.
 New admits for 2015 and beyond will use an ACMS provisioned UCSD Google (gmail) account rather than a local ACMS server.

 Once you know your username, you can set your ACMS password.
 The account lookup tool page will offer you a link to do that, or you can go directly to the password change page.
 But keep reading...

-As noted above, IF your password is good enough, you can use the same password you are already using...but you still have to enter it to activate your account, as though you were changing it.
+As noted above, IF your password is good enough, you can use the same password you are already using...but you still have to enter it to activate your account, as though you were changing it - we do not know your password.
 The password change screen will give you detailed feedback in the event we need you to change your password to improve it or make it compatible across all systems.

 Pay attention to the confirmation screen for your password change - it will tell you when the password will work to access your email account and other resources (usually 30 minutes or less, but not immediately.)

 If for some reason even the "Change using a password that only works in TritonLink" fails (should be very, very rare), you may need to create a totally new TritonLink password.
 This will require answering your personal security question correctly.